SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/panels/grid/setColumns.md

 - Number - The column's width in pixels.
 - String - A CSS-accepted column width measurement (for example, "55px", "80%" and "auto") except relative units such as em, ch, vh, etc.

+## allowEditing
+A flag to allow column editing